My name is Nerm. I do a bunch of stuff to do with music, media, events and technology.

 I founded Shiva Soundsystem in 2000 with musicians performing in my DJ sets.
-This then turned into an organisation with a large warehouse HQ in Hackney that ran loads of clubnights and a record label.
+This then turned into an organisation with a large warehouse HQ in Hackney that ran loads of club-nights and a record label.
 We’ve toured India every year since 2002 and played Glastonbury Festival since then too.

 I do a bunch of presenting and DJing on the radio.
 I always mix the tracks on my shows live, across genres, while I talk.
 I enjoy the rush.
-My weekly alternative music show was Electro East on the BBC Asian Network which started in 2006.
-I stood in on the flagship music show Friction for a few months while Bobby Friction was away and Nihal’s daytime debate show for the station.
+I started with a one off show on BBC Radio 1 in 2004.

-My other TV stuff involves presenting for MTV India, BBC 2 and, randomly, appearing on Richard and Judy.
+I’ve done a bit of TV work over the years too, presenting for MTV, across BBC television and, randomly, appearing on daytime chat show “Richard and Judy”.
 I’ve hosted a ton of stuff including, even more randomly, The Big Dance at Trafalgar Square and worked with BBC Blast to present and hold workshops teaching kids how to DJ.
-I also hosted a Q&A session at the British Music Experience.
+I’ve been a guest lecturer at various colleges and courses about music, radio and events.

 I love playing with audio and have soundtracked cinematically released feature films, TV shows, catwalks, art and photography exhibitions.
 I’ve done remixes and tracks for Shiva Soundsystem Recordings and other labels.
 They usually chart better and are more danceable when I work with D-Code.

 I’ve written a few things too.
 I’ve had columns in international publications about alternative music and culture, have blogged for the BBC, had pieces in Time Out, The Independent and Rolling Stone.